Neutron Star Quantum Death by Small Black Holes: Neutron Star Lifetime

-where we have taken the typical NS age to be $\tau_{\rm NS}\simeq 10$ Gyr.
-Because $M_{\rm crit}$ given in Eq.~\eqref{eq:Mcrit} is of order $10^{11}$ kg, the neutron star destruction rate is shorter than $\tau_{\rm NS}$ if the black hole mass is sufficiently large to avoid evaporating.
+where $M_0$ is the initial BH mass and $M_{\rm NS} \simeq 1.5 {\rm M}_\odot$ is the neutron star mass.
+The resulting NS lifetime $\tau(M)$, using the full numerical solution, is { } Because $M_{\rm crit}$ given in Eq.~\eqref{eq:Mcrit} is of order $10^{11}$ kg, the neutron star destruction rate is shorter than $\tau_{\rm NS}$ if the black hole mass is sufficiently large to avoid evaporating.